AnilSorathiya/room-temperature/README.md

 ﻿# Room Temperature Docker Container

 ## Introduction

-This is `room-temperature` a docker container that compute room temperature using ml model.
+This is `room-temperature` a docker container that compute room temperature using ML model.
 This container provides endpoints to compute room temperature.
 Please refer the [docker-compose.yml](docker-compose.yml) file for the configuration details.

+## TODO
+## Folder structure:
+* Contrainer: source

+# Model
+## Assumptions
+### Features used in the training data are in the following range:
+* Temperature from temperature sensor is in range 10 to 45 degree celcius
+* Light brightness level of device is in range of 0 to 100
+* Processor temperature of device is in range of 31000 to 45000

 ## Tools